TheThingsIndustries/lorawan-stack-docs/doc/content/reference/ttn/addresses.md

 aliases: [/getting-started/ttn/addresses]
 ---

-The addresses where you can reach The Things Stack Community Edition consist of the cluster ID and `cloud.thethings.network`.
+The addresses where you can reach {{% ttss %}} consist of the cluster ID and `cloud.thethings.network`.

 You can update the examples below with your cluster ID by filling it here.